Elementary Handbook

 Title I Services

-Moore Elementary School’s Title I program focuses on the development of reading skills through the reading room or intervention times.
+Brentwood Elementary Schools’ Title I program focuses on the development of reading skills through the reading room and/or intervention times.
 Title I meetings are held annually to explain the goals and purposes of the Title I program to families.
 Those meetings may occur during PTA meetings, Open House, Parent-Teacher conferences, or at another time.
-Families are invited to collaborate with the school in the design, development, and operation of the program (Board Policy 918).
+Families are invited to collaborate with the school in the design, development, and operation of the program (policy 918).
 Questions regarding the Title I program can be directed to the building principal or the Title I reading specialist.

 Student Records